If your child is struggling, there is a clear path forward

 D — Design a Personalized Learning Plan

-Now you build a plan that actually fits your child.
+Now you can build a homeschooling plan that actually fits your child because you understand their needs.

 This includes: